 While they are only in their infancy, two novel approaches might one day change the way we monitor pitchers for budding elbow problems and treat athletes who develop these injuries.

-A compression sleeve to predict UCL injuries?
+A compression sleeve to predict UCL injury?

 In Spring Training, many major league pitchers tested a new compression sleeve called the mThrow.
 This sleeve has six sensors built into it.
 A pitcher wears the sleeve on his forearm with the sensors placed directly over the ulnar collateral ligament (UCL) – the ligament injured that usually leads to Tommy John surgery.